ismailbentabett/Screamer/README.md

 - [ ]  chat is a mess
 - [ ]  maybe add video chat
 - [ ]  store and show notifications
+- [ ]  fix the 404 server to client logic